Ramadanpratama/Parameter-Estimation-using-GA/README.md

 ## Software

-The genetic algorithm optimization was implemented using [Gpyro software](https://github.com/lautenberger/gpyro).
+The genetic algorithm optimization was implemented using [Gpyro software](https://github.com/lautenberger/gpyro). (thanks to Chris Lautenberger)

 ---